Denodo Scheduler allows new custom exporters to be created.

 setSchema(com.denodo.commons.schema.Schema schema).
 Provides the exporter with the schema of the data being exported by the Scheduler server.
 This method is called by the Scheduler server before the

 SchedulerExporteris called, so exporters implementing

 SchedulerExportercan know the schema of the exported data before initializing the resources needed by the exporter (for example, before creating a table in a DB).

-For more information please refer to the Denodo Scheduler Javadoc
+For more information, refer to the Scheduler API Javadoc

 or the example for creating an exporter in